Ace

 Flash’s claim to fame is that he is the only Exodus critter to be born at Exodus!
 When Lillybelle arrived at Exodus we were told she “might” be pregnant, but that seemed unlikely.
 Well the joke was on us because a short time later little Flash was born!
 Surrounded by love from his very birth, Flash is an example of someone who knows their worth and has no problem flaunting it.
 Full of tricks and quite a bit of mischief, Flash is an entertainer to the core.
 Kids love to run full speed with him around the arena, and if they can hang on it ends up looking a bit like waterskiing!

-As Flash grows up, we are trying to teach him to have some maturity… so Flash is in our driving program learning to pull a cart!
-To our surprise, he is taking to cart driving like a fish in water!
-Flash is enjoying having a job, a goal, boundaries, and a new way to interact with the children.
-We have started using him in driving sessions with the kids, and the kids have loved learning a new way to interact with our horses!
+As Flash grew up, we decided to teach him to have some maturity… so Flash joined our driving program learning to pull a cart!
+To our surprise, he took to cart driving like a fish in water!
+Flash enjoys having a job, a goal, boundaries, and a new way to interact with the children.
+He is now the star of driving sessions with the kids, and the kids have loved learning a new way to interact with our horses!

 Gilead

-Gilead is generously sponsored by Elizabeth Gerry for 2024!
+Gilead is generously sponsored by Elizabeth Gerry and family for 2026!

 Appaloosa/Fresian Gelding ♦ DOB: 2013 ♦ Arrival: 2020